2018 Hwy 62 Art ToursFrequently Asked Questions

 How do I apply for the Hwy 62 Open Studio Art Tours?

-You can apply online by clicking on “Hwy 62 Art Tours” and then “Click here to apply” in the right hand column on this page.
+You can apply online by clicking on “Click here to apply” in the right hand column of this page.
 Please read this entire document before starting the application process.
+Or you can make an appointment to attend one of our In-Person Registration events to be held at Gallery 62.
+See next question/answer for further details.

-What are the costs to participate in the Open Studios?
+What are the costs to participate in the Art Tours?

 Artist – One weekend (single) $170